5 Ways You Can Use Deception in a Mythos-like AI Era

 If suspicious activity is detected, NDR solutions can trigger automated responses, such as isolating compromised resources or halting unauthorized data transfers.
 This level of automation accelerates incident response and lightens the load on security teams.

-Cloud NDR integrates with existing security solutions—like Security Information and Event Management (SIEM), Security Orchestration Automation and Response (SOAR), and endpoint detection tools—supporting a unified approach to threat management across the security ecosystem.
+Cloud native NDR integrates with existing security solutions—like Security Information and Event Management (SIEM), Security Orchestration Automation and Response (SOAR), and endpoint detection tools—supporting a unified approach to threat management across the security ecosystem.

 As remote work becomes more prevalent, NDR is essential for securing access to cloud and on-premises systems.
 With cloud network security measures, NDR solutions monitor gaining access events to protect against unauthorized attempts and threat actors.
-Here are the main strategies for securing remotely accessed systems:
+Here are the main strategies for securing remotely accessed systems.

 “By 2029, more than 50 percent of incidents discovered by NDR technology will come from cloud network activity, up from less than 10 percent today.”